-- select for negotiation all, some, one, or none of the proposals received in response to this solicitation; - make awards without discussions with proposers; - conduct discussions with proposers if it is later determined to be necessary; - if warranted, segregate portions of resulting awards into pre-priced options; - accept proposals in their entirety or select only portions of proposals for award; - fund awards in increments with options for continued work at the end of one or more phases; - request additional documentation once the award instrument has been determined (e.g., representations and certifications); and - remove proposers from award consideration should the parties fail to reach agreement on award terms within a reasonable time or the proposer fails to provide requested additional information in a timely manner.
+- select for negotiation all, some, one, or none of the proposals received in response to this solicitation; - make awards without discussions with proposers; - conduct discussions with proposers if it is later determined to be necessary; - If warranted, segregate portions of resulting awards into pre-priced options; - accept proposals in their entirety or select only portions of proposals for award; - In the event that DARPA desires to award only portions of a proposal, open negotiations with that proposer; - fund awards in increments with options for continued work at the end of one or more phases; - request additional documentation once the award instrument has been determined (e.g., representations and certifications); and - remove proposers from award consideration should the parties fail to reach agreement on award terms within a reasonable time or the proposer fails to provide requested additional information in a timely manner.

-Proposals identified for negotiation may result in a procurement contract, cooperative agreement, or Other Transaction (OT), depending upon the nature of the work proposed, the required degree of interaction between parties, and other factors.
+Proposals identified for negotiation may result in a procurement contract, grant, cooperative agreement, or Other Transaction (OT), depending upon the nature of the work proposed, the required degree of interaction between parties, and other factors.